 Her sophomore album Concrete & Honey debuted at #6 on the Official New Zealand Albums Chart and marked a significant artistic and commercial step forward.
 Recorded across New Zealand and at the iconic Rockfield Studios in Wales — where artists such as Queen, Oasis, and Coldplay have created landmark records — the album broadened her audience and reinforced her reputation for emotionally precise, carefully crafted songwriting.

-Across her career, Miranda has collaborated with a wide range of respected artists and musicians, including Greg Johnson, Ashes & Arrows, Chris Childs, and Stephen Small, earning a reputation for professionalism, creative instinct, and strong musical alignment.
-A seasoned live performer, she has appeared at major festivals, high-profile showcases, and prestigious events across New Zealand and internationally, known for performances that balance narrative depth, vocal control, and a strong visual presence.
+Across her career, Miranda has collaborated with a wide range of respected artists and musicians, including Greg Johnson and Ashes & Arrows, earning a reputation for creative instinct.
+A seasoned live performer, she has appeared at major festivals and high-profile showcases and events, such as the prestigious Ayrburn Classic.

 Beyond music, Miranda is a former radio host of The Country Workday on Southern Cross Country and the author of multiple poetry collections.
 She is currently working on her third album — a forward-leaning project driven by melody, atmosphere, and momentum.
 Guided by curiosity, she is exploring a fresh, bold sound, pushing the boundaries of her music while staying true to the emotional honesty that defines her artistry.

-Miranda also writes for Classic Driver and NZ Classic Car Magazine, and has a lifelong love of design and motion — she drives a DeLorean, and her interest in cars and aesthetics adds another layer to her creative outlook.
+Miranda also writes professionally for leading glossy automotive magazines such as Classic Driver and NZ Classic Car Magazine.
+With a lifelong fascination for design and motion — and as a DeLorean owner — her love of cars and aesthetics forms a natural extension of her creative life.